DonaldAlan/ThreeDGraphVisualization/README.md

 # ThreeDGraphVisualization
 A graph visualization utility in 3D JavaFX

-by Don Smith, ThinkerFeeler@gmail.com
+Copyright by Don Smith, ThinkerFeeler@gmail.com

 License:  The GNU Lesser General Public License (LGPL)

+Install: to use Javafx (which is needed for 3d) you may need to edit the path to jfxrt.jar in compile.bat, run-ChooseGraphFilesAndVisualize.bat, and run-BuildGeneratedGraphs.bat .

 Two ways to run this toolkit are:

-1. ChooseGraphFileAndVisualize.java
+1. ChooseGraphFileAndVisualize.java  (run-ChooseGraphFilesAndVisualize.bat)

   Run ChooseGraphFileAndVisualize.java to choose graph files in various formats (gexf, gml, and graphml) and visualize them.
   In the graphs/ subdirectory you'll find some sample graphs.
 When you run ChooseGraphFileAndVisualize.java, it will present a FileChooser dialog pointing to the graphs/ subdirectory.

-2. BuildGeneratedGraphs.java
+2. BuildGeneratedGraphs.java  (run-BuildGeneratedGraphs.bat)

   Run BuildGeneratedGraphs.java to view some synthetic (generated) graphs.
 Modify the code in main(String args) to choose which graph to visualize.